Managing your waste during lockdown

 We would still encourage customers to home compost where possible.
 It can give you excellent nutrient rich compost for your garden.
-We have links to some very helpful information and videos on the composting page on the Highland Council website.
+We have links to some very helpful information and videos on the composting page on our website.

 Household Waste Recycling Centres (HWRC)

-Household Waste Recycling Centres (HWRC) in Highland are starting to re-open from Monday 1 June.
+Many Household Waste Recycling Centres (HWRC) in Highland are now open.
 Government legislation has now been updated so that a trip to the HWRC is now regarded as an acceptable journey for essential waste disposal.
 Please do not put waste you may have taken to a HWRC in your household bins as it may overwhelm collection services.
 If you decide to have a clear-out while you’re at home, please don’t put everything in the bin.
 Instead, store it safely in a garage or shed until normal service resumes.
 Please avoid carrying out large DIY or gardening projects unless you have the space to store the waste.
 Again, we would encourage residents to home compost where possible, use the Garden Waste Collection Service and/or reduce the amount of garden waste generated.

 Textile banks are being emptied by charities as normal.
 Please help us to keep sites tidy by not leaving waste at the side of textile banks.
 This waste is classed as fly-tipping .